 My dad LOVED Pumpkin Pie, and grandma loved to tell the story about why (she thought) he loved it so much.

-Grandma used to tell us about how when she was pregnant she would crave raw pumpkin!
+When grandma was pregnant she would crave raw pumpkin!
 She said that sometimes she couldn't get enough of it to eat!
-Grandma would describe how she would take a knife, go down into the cellar all by herself, sit down on the ground, carve up and eat as much raw pumpkin as she could stand!
+Grandma would describe how she would take a knife, go down into the cellar all by herself, sit down on the ground, carve up and eat as much raw pumpkin as she could handle!

-She would smile and say "he couldn't get enough pumpkin then, and he still can't get enough of it now.
+She would smile and say "your dad couldn't get enough pumpkin then, and he still can't get enough of it now.
 It is just that now he prefers Pumpkin Pie over raw pumpkin".

 Ingredients